mysensors-kicad/mysensors.3dshapes/README.md

-# mysensors_3dshapes
+# mysensors.3dshapes

+This project contains 3d mockups for various MySensors components (or 3rd party components used by Mysensors) used in KiCad, to model a 3d view of the final PCB layout.

-To use these files, they should be placed in your packages3d directory
+To use these files, they should be placed in your packages3d directory, as follows

-packages3d/mysensors.3dshapes
+<kicad base dir>/modules/packages3d/mysensors.3dshapes

 (on arch linux this is placed in /usr/share/kicad/modules/packages3d)